-San Francisco ranks right up at the top of the list of travel destinations in the United States.
-In the final results of Trip Advisor's 2015 Travelers' Choice Awards, it ranked #6.
-I have visited San Francisco several times (and LOVE it), but just made my first visit to The Walt Disney Family Museum.
+San Francisco regularly ranks right near the top of the list of travel destinations in the United States.
+In the final results of Trip Advisor's Travelers' Choice Awards, it routinely hits the top 10.

 As you walk through the museum you see and experience the history of Disney – starting with Walt's early life as a child and in the military and then walking through each part of his life and the progression of the Disney legacy.